-- Be sure your dial is exactly on the station for clearest reception. - For local reception, raise the ontenna of least os high as the roof of the vehicle.
-For long distance reception, extend the ontenna to its full length. - Push buttons may need to be readjusted occasionally for best reception. - The Conelrad markings at 640 and 1240 on the radio dial indicate Office of Civilian Defense frequencies; the only frequencies which will be used in case of a national emergency. - If radio stops playing, first check the radio fuse in the junction block; then check the antenna lead-in cable.
-If this does not locate the trouble, take the radio to your Authorized Chevrolet Dealer.
+- Be sure your dial is exactly on the station for clearest reception. - For local reception, raise the antenna at least as high as the roof of the vehicle.
+For long distance reception, extend the antenna to its full length. - Push buttons may need to be readjusted occasionally for best reception. - If radio stops playing, first check the radio fuse in the junction block; then check the antenna lead-in cable If this does not locate the trouble, take the radio to your Authorized Chevrolet Dealer.